 Moderate tier (5% to 7%).
 Covered-call ETFs, preferred shares, REITs, and high-dividend equity funds live here.
 At 6%, $68,000 of income requires roughly $1,133,000.
 Dividend growth slows or flatlines, upside is often capped, and inflation gradually erodes purchasing power.

 Aggressive tier (8% to 12%).
-Business development companies, mortgage REITs, leveraged covered-call funds, high-yield bond funds.
+Business development companies, mortgage REITs, leveraged covered-call funds, and high-yield bond funds occupy this space.
 At 10%, $68,000 needs just $680,000.
 Distributions can be cut, principal erodes in down cycles, and you are often spending the asset rather than living off its growth.

 The Insight Most Retirees Miss

 Lower yields often produce better long-term outcomes because dividend growth compounds.
 A 3.5% yield growing 8% a year doubles the income in roughly nine years.
-A 12% yield with no growth, paid out of capital, can shrink the portfolio that produces it.
+A 12% yield with no growth, paid out of capital, can shrink the very portfolio that generates it.
 The bond sleeve in this scenario was supposed to be the shock absorber.
 With Vanguard Total Bond Market ETF (NASDAQ:BND) down about 1% from early March to mid-May and the 10Y-2Y spread compressed near roughly half a percent, diversification did not save the income plan.
+The Federal Reserve, now under new Chair Kevin Warsh, has held the federal funds rate steady at 3.50% to 3.75% through mid-2026, which means short-duration cash instruments still offer meaningful income while equity markets work through volatility.

 Three Things to Do Before the Next Correction